strategist922/Bridge-tool-between-PHP-MySQL-to-HBase/README.md

 Bridge-tool-between-PHP-MySQL-to-HBase
 ======================================

-The Big Data of the location and disaster information in the web server should be enhanced.
+The migration of the location and disaster information in the web server and the server scalability should be enhanced.

 When a disaster happened: